bigskysoftware/hypermedia-systems-book/ch05-htmx-patterns.typ

 #index[hx-select][example]
-We want to have a button that, when clicked, appends the rows from the next page of contacts to the current, exiting table, rather than re-rendering the whole table.
+We want to have a button that, when clicked, appends the rows from the next page of contacts to the current, existing table, rather than re-rendering the whole table.
 This can be achieved by adding a new row to our table that has just such a button in it: